-If several Team Members are attending the same conference, a group hotel booking can be made via the Office (via travel@climatecentre.org).
+If several people from the Climate Centre are attending the same conference, a group hotel booking can be made via the COF-team (via travel@climatecentre.org).
 Often this requires payment upfront via wire transfer so it needs to be done well in advance of the group travelling.

-Important - Some projects may require donor pre-approval to stay in a hotels above a certain rate, inquire with the Budget Holder about this or other special considerations prior to booking.
+Important - Some projects may require donor pre-approval to stay in a hotels above a certain rate, inquire with project leads about this or other special considerations prior to booking.

-Important - Regardless of booking option, ensure that your hotel details are captured in the pretravel checklist so that your location will be accessible to the Security Focal Point.
+Important - Regardless of booking option, ensure that your hotel details are captured in the pretravel checklist so that your location will be accessible to the security team.